alecramsay/pg/docs/_pages/background.markdown

 five notable maps for each state that have the highest ratings for proportionality, competitiveness, minority representation, compactness,

-and county\--district splitting.
+and county-district splitting.
 While these are not definitively the *best* on their respective dimensions (i.e., globally optimal), DRA users work hard to find maps that optimize these dimensions and have their map be selected as the notable map, so they are good proxies for